SqLait/Plush/README.md

 # IMPORTANT

 The shell will be in development for a long time.
 Contributions are welcome but don't expect a well working product in the near future.

+# How to customize?

+When first starting the shell you get prompted to create a config.
+Hit Y so you can start using lua to customize the behaviour of your shell.
+But that is not all.
+(NOTE: This behaviour will be changed in the future) if you create a prompt.lua file you can create your own prompt!